SNAP Benefits in Colorado: How to Apply and Qualify

 How to Check Your EBT Card Balance

-You can check your balance through the online portal, by calling the number on your card, or on your last store receipt.
-The Benny app also shows your real-time balance and helps you earn cashback on eligible purchases.
+You can check your balance through the online portal, by calling the number on your card, or on your last store or ATM receipt.
+The Benny app also shows your real-time balance and helps you earn cashback.

 Check out our guide covering each method on how to check your EBT balance.